davidaburns/rusty-chip8/src/spec.md

   - Set the program counter to (nnn + value of register V0)

 - Cxkk - RND Vx, byte
-  - Set Vx = random byte AND kk
+  - Set Vx = random byte AND nn
-  - Generate a random number from 0 to 255 which is then ANDed with kk.
+  - Generate a random number from 0 to 255 which is then ANDed with nn.

 - Dxyn - DRW Vx, Vy, nibble
   - Display n-byte sprite starting at memory location I at (Vx, Vy), set VF = collision